canonical/ubuntu-boards-documentation/how-to/headless-usage.rst

 The :file:`network-config` file contains the :term:`netplan` compatible configuration for networking cards present on the board.
-The default network configuration typically *attempts* connection on available interfaces, but does not mandate it.
+The default network configuration typically *attempts* connection on available interfaces, but does not require it.
 This is fine for the default cloud-init configuration, which does not require network access to complete.

-However, if your configuration requires network access for anything (installing packages, retrieving SSH keys from an online account, mounting remote file-systems, and so on), you will need to change the default configuration to mandate a connection.
+However, if your configuration requires network access for anything (installing packages, retrieving SSH keys from an online account, mounting remote file-systems, and so on), you will need to change the default configuration to require a connection.
 This ensures that cloud-init will wait until the specified connection is fully online before proceeding with the rest of its configuration.